genepi-freiburg/metaGWASmanager/README.md

 Similar to the *uploads/pheno* directory, it is recommended to create a *00_ARCHIVE* sub-directory.

-It is advised to maintain consistency in the naming of studies withing both the *uploads/pheno* and *uploads/assoc* folders to prevent potential problems when cross-referencing files between the two folders.
+It is advised to maintain consistency in the naming of studies within both the *uploads/pheno* and *uploads/assoc* folders to prevent potential problems when cross-referencing files between the two folders.

 #### Cleaning